-53. Proxies
+55. Proxies

-- (1) Subject to subrule (2), an ordinary member may appoint an individual who is an ordinary member as his or her proxy to vote and speak on his or her behalf at a general meeting. - (2) An ordinary member may be appointed the proxy for not more than 5 other members. - (3) The appointment of a proxy must be in writing and signed by the member making the appointment. - (4) The member appointing the proxy may give specific directions as to how the proxy is to vote on his or her behalf.
+- (1) Subject to subrule (2), an ordinary member must appoint a voting delegate as proxy to vote and speak on its behalf at a general meeting. - (2) A voting delegate - (a) must be an affiliate; and - (b) may vote personally or by proxy; and - (c) may be appointed as proxy for not more than five ordinary members. - (3) The appointment of a proxy must be in writing and signed by the authorised representative of the member making the appointment. - (4) The member appointing the proxy may give specific directions as to how the proxy is to vote on the members behalf. - (5) If no instructions are given to the proxy, the proxy may vote on behalf of the member in any matter as the proxy sees fit. - (6) If the committee has approved a form for the appointment of a proxy, the member may use that form or any other form -

-- (5) If no instructions are given to the proxy, the proxy may vote on behalf of the member in any matter as the proxy sees fit. - (6) If the committee has approved a form for the appointment of a proxy, the member may use that form or any other form - (a) that clearly identifies the person appointed as the member's proxy; and - (b) that has been signed by the member. - (7) Notice of a general meeting given to an ordinary member under rule 52 must - (a) state that the member may appoint an individual who is an ordinary member as a proxy for the meeting; and - (b) include a copy of any form that the committee has approved for the appointment of a proxy. - (8) A form appointing a proxy must be given to the secretary before the commencement of the general meeting for which the proxy is appointed. - (9) A form appointing a proxy sent by post or electronically is of no effect unless it is received by the Association not later than 24 hours before the commencement of the meeting.
+- (a) that clearly identifies the person appointed as the member's proxy; and - (b) that has been signed by the member. - (7) Notice of a general meeting given to an ordinary member under rule 54 must - (a) state that the member may appoint an individual who is an affiliate as a proxy for the meeting; and - (b) include a copy of any form that the committee has approved for the appointment of a proxy. - (8) A form appointing a proxy must be given to the secretary before the commencement of the general meeting for which the proxy is appointed. - (9) A form appointing a proxy sent by post or electronically is of no effect unless it is received by the Association not later than 24 hours before the commencement of the meeting.

-54. Use of technology to be present at general meetings
+56. Use of technology to be present at general meetings

-- (1) The presence of a member at a general meeting need not be by attendance in person but may be by that member and each other member at the meeting being simultaneously in contact by telephone or other means of instantaneous communication. - (2) A member who participates in a general meeting as allowed under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, the member is taken to have voted in person.
+- (1) The presence of a member at a general meeting need not be by attendance in person but may be by that member and each other member at the meeting being simultaneously in contact by telephone or other electronic means. - (2) A member who participates in a general meeting as allowed under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, the member is taken to have voted in person.

-55. Presiding member and quorum for general meetings
+57. Presiding member and quorum for general meetings